dh3968mlq/historicaldate/README.md

    * Create .csv files of data (see below for column names and date formats)
    * Create and run a Python program, similar to below, or see sample timeline code in the *timelines* folder in this repository

-See https://historicaldate.com/ for example outputs
+See https://historicaldate.com/ for example outputs and for an interactive timeline builder.

 ### Sample code: